For more specific course information about Studio please see the Music Studio Program

 - Studio VII (MUSI4748): Students must have also successfully completed Theory IV (MUSI3460), Musicianship Skills IV (MUSI3461), and The Nineteenth Century (MUSI3480; formerly History IV)

-- Should a student decide to leave studio studies for any length of time (i.e. withdraw during the semester, or a planned semester(s) off), an audition for re-entry to the program is required.
+- Should a student decide to leave studio studies for more than one semester (i.e. withdraw during the semester, or a planned semester(s) off), an audition for re-entry to the program is required.
 Acceptance is predicated on the successful completion of the audition and on available space in the respective studio.
 Each studio is subject to quotas.
 Studio Audition Application Form.

 - Each student in Studio II (MUSI 2248) and Studio IV (MUSI3448,) is required to complete a practical examination at the end of each semester.
 This examination is called a ‘jury.’
-Please see below for jury procedures and dates.
 Composition Studio students will complete an interview at the end of each semester.
-Please see below for more information.
+Please see the Juries section for more information.

 LETTER GRADES for MUSIC STUDIO COURSES: Semester Grade, Jury, Recital